the-ahuja-lab/scCamAge/README.md

 <b>Returns:</b><br>
 ~ Single-cell yeast images<br>
 ~ Morphometric features<br>
-~ A .csv file containing CamAge predictions and bioactivity predictions<br>
+~ A .csv file containing scCamAge predictions and bioactivity predictions<br>
 ~ Explainability plots for predictions of each image<br>

 <div align="center"> <h1>Additional Details </h1> </div>
 <br>

 ## 1. Scripts
-Detailed instructions on using the CamAge scripts are available at <b>Data/CamAge_Scripts</b>
+Detailed instructions on using the scCamAge scripts are available at <b>Data/CamAge_Scripts</b>

 ## 2. Datasets
-The datasets used for developing CamAge can be downloaded from [Zenodo](https://zenodo.org/records/11209124)
+The datasets used for developing scCamAge can be downloaded from [Zenodo](https://zenodo.org/records/11209124)